 Read more: These are the 5 essential nutrients in any chicken feed.

-One of the most fundamental requirements of new chicks is their feed.
+One of the most fundamental requirements of raising baby chicks is their feed.
 Starter feed is absolutely required.
 It typically contains a 19- or 20-percent protein level.
 Hen layer crumbles and pellets are down to 17 or 18 percent protein.
 Though this may not seem like a significant difference, rapidly growing chicks require the extra protein found in their formulation.

 When they’re small, they don’t eat much, so what they eat must be the best.
 Feed consumption will seem slight at first, but be prepared for a dramatic increase as they really begin to grow.